Apply for an Authorisation under the Environmental Authorisation (Scotland) Regulations

 Commercial Confidentiality & National Security statement

-Information that the Secretary of State or Scottish Ministers has directed may affect national security will not be included on the public register.
-If you believe information in your application or publication on the public register may affect national security, but there is no direction, you should notify the Secretary of State or Scottish Ministers of your concern.
+Information that the Secretary of State or Scottish Ministers has directed may affect national security will not be included on the register.
+If you believe information in your application may affect national security, but there is no direction, you should notify the Secretary of State or Scottish Ministers of your concern.

 We may consider information commercially confidential if you can demonstrate it would harm your business’s competitive position.
 If we do not determine information to be commercially confidential, you can appeal this decision with Scottish Ministers.

-Any information excluded from the public register ceases to be commercially confidential four years after the date of determination.
-You can apply to SEPA to extend this period.
+Any information excluded from the register on the grounds of commercial confidentiality ceases to be commercially confidential four years after the date of determination and will be placed on the register.
+You can apply to SEPA to extend the period of exclusion.

 This privacy notice is under development and will be expanded as new content is added to our website.
 Further information can be found at our existing website privacy policy page.